solo-io/gloo/docs/content/guides/integrations/ingress/_index.md

 ## TLS Configuration

-Now if you want to use TLS with an Ingress Object managed by Gloo, here are the basic steps you need to follow.
+Now if you want to use TLS with an Ingress Object managed by Gloo Edge, here are the basic steps you need to follow.

 1. You need to have a TLS key and certificate available as a Kubernetes secret.
 Let's create a self-signed one for our example using `gloo.system.com` domain.